j201/sashimi/spec.md

 Any sequence of letters, numbers, and underscores that is not a literal or reserved word is an identifier.

-##The `..type` Stack
+##The `..tag` Stack

-All values have an internal `..type` property that is a stack of strings.
+All values have an internal `..tag` property that is a stack of keywords.
 It supports the following abstract operations:
+TODO: remove unused operations

+- `withTag(value, tagName)` - Evaluates to a value that is the same as `value`, but with `tagName` pushed to its `..tag` stack.
-- `push(value..type, typeName)` - Adds the `typeName` string to the top of the `..type` stack.
+- `push(value..tag, tagName)` - Adds the `tagName` keyword to the top of the `..tag` stack.
-- `first(value..type)` - Returns the top type string on the `..type` stack.
+- `first(value..tag)` - Returns the top tag keyword on the `..tag` stack.
-- `next(value..type)` - Returns the `..type` stack without the top string.
+- `next(value..tag)` - Returns the `..tag` stack without the top keyword.
-- `has(value..type, str)` - Returns `true` if the string in the second parameter is one of the elements of the `..type` stack, else false.
+- `has(value..tag, str)` - Returns `true` if the keyword in the second parameter is one of the elements of the `..tag` stack, else false.
-- `empty(value..type` - Returns `true` if there are no strings in the `..type` stack, else `false`.
+- `empty(value..tag)` - Returns `true` if there are no keywords in the `..tag` stack, else `false`.

-###Default `..type` Values
+###Default `..tag` Values

-Unless otherwise modified, the following primitive values have the following single value on their type stacks:
+Unless otherwise modified, the following primitive values have the following single value on their tag stacks:

-Value Type | Type Stack Value
+Value Type | tag stack Value
 --- | ---
-Nil | "Nil"
+Nil | .Nil
-String | "String"
+String | .String
-Number | "Number"
+Number | .Number
-Regex | "Regex"
+Regex | .Regex
-Keyword | "Keyword"
+Keyword | .Keyword
-Boolean | "Boolean"
+Boolean | .Boolean
-Map | "Map"
+Map | .Map
-Bag | "Bag"
+Bag | .Bag
-Set | "Set"
+Set | .Set
-List | "List"
+List | .List
-Function | "Function"
+Function | .Function

-All of the above type stack values are always considered to exist in any namespace and cannot be redefined with a type declaration.
+All of the above tag stack values are always considered to exist in any namespace and cannot be redefined with a tag declaration.

 ##Scope